Soul | Life is not about what you think it is

 I feel like there’s so many days — maybe before March — when I would wake up and I’d be like, “All right, what do I have to do before lunch?”
 And then, “What do I have to do before dinner?”
 You just kind of march through your day, and then it’s done.
 That’s a sad way to live.
 The idea that you’re waking yourself up to life and looking at it anew every day, I think is really exciting.
 That’s what we try to communicate in this movie.Pete Docter to John Boone, ET online, December 1, 2020

 Soul focuses on the meaning of life.
-In particular, it chooses to talk about how each one of us perceives the meaning of their life – their purpose, as it were.
+In particular, it chooses to talk about how each one of us perceives the meaning of our life – our purpose, as it were.
 It instills in the viewer the idea that there is no need to look for a purpose or to rush towards an ultimate goal, which will ultimately prove to be underwhelming.

 Regarding this theme, the jazz musician Dorothea Williams tells Joe a story about a fish that wants to see the ocean.
 This story is similar to and likely inspired by David Foster Wallace‘s This is water, a commencement speech that he wrote in 2006.
 Giacomo Leopardi also writes something similar in the Zibaldone.
 In the theory of pleasure, he argues that true pleasure is unachievable.
 Despite this, humans will always be driven to it.